Pre-Production Overview

 After the Shoot

 Keep the actors informed about your post-production schedule.
-Let them know when you will be done with the project, when the screening is scheduled and when they can expect their copy of the film.
+Let them know when you will be done with the project, when the screening is scheduled, and when they can expect their copy of the film.
 The reason actors want to work on student films is to get a tape of the film to show to agents and casting directors.
 If it is going to take some time to finish the project, let them know.

-Fill Out Paperwork
+Fill out Paperwork

 Having the correct contracts and releases ready to go and signed can alleviate much of the stress felt in pre-production.
-This is a job best handled by the producer / production manager.
+This is a job best handled by the producer/production manager.

 Communicate with all Departments